-Electricity
+Electri icity

 Repair Category 1

-Notes No reportable defects were apparent.
+Notes The fuse box is old and of dated design.
+No evidence of recent testing was apparent.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.